mckuhei/MinecraftChecker-plus/README.md

+#Warning: Shit code.
+This program were written on 2019, I was noob of Python.

 # MinecraftChecker
 Credential stuffing program for Minecraft.
 This program was made for educational purposes only.
 I am not responsible for what you use this for.